* This is the Consumer Version. *

 Although unexpected breast milk production may be the only symptom of a prolactinoma, many women also stop menstruating (amenorrhea) or have less frequent menstrual periods.
 Women with prolactinomas often have low levels of estrogen , which can produce vaginal dryness, and thus discomfort with sexual intercourse.
 About two thirds of men with prolactinomas lose interest in sex (reduced libido) and have erectile dysfunction.
 A high prolactin level can cause infertility in both men and women.

-When a prolactinoma is large, it may press on the nerves of the brain that are located just above the pituitary gland, causing the person to have headaches or to become blind in specific visual fields (see Visual Pathways and the Consequences of Damage).
+When a prolactinoma is large, it may press on the nerves of the brain that are located just above the pituitary gland, causing the person to have headaches or to become blind in specific visual fields (see page Visual Pathways and the Consequences of Damage).

 The diagnosis is usually suspected in women when menstrual periods are reduced or absent or when breast milk is unexpectedly produced.
 It is also suspected in men with reduced libido and decreased levels of testosterone in the blood who are producing breast milk.
 It is confirmed by finding a high level of prolactin in the blood.
 Computed tomography (CT) or magnetic resonance imaging (MRI) is done to search for a prolactinoma or other tumor near the pituitary.
 If no tumor is detected and there is no other apparent cause of the high prolactin level (such as a drug), a pituitary tumor is still the most likely cause, particularly in women.
 In this case, the tumor is probably too small to be seen on the scan.